dipakcg/wp-super-minify/readme.md

 [![Build Status](https://img.shields.io/travis/dipakcg/wp-super-minify/master.svg?maxAge=2592000)](https://travis-ci.org/dipakcg/wp-super-minify)
 [![License](https://img.shields.io/badge/license-GPL--2.0%2B-red.svg)](https://github.com/dipakcg/wp-super-minify/blob/master/license.txt)

-WP Super Minify combines, minifies, and caches inline JavaScript and CSS files on demand to speed up page loads, using [Minify PHP Framework](https://code.google.com/p/minify/).
+**WP Super Minify** automatically minifies, compresses, and caches HTML, CSS & JavaScript files (inline and individual) to enhance website’s load speed.

-By activating this plugin, you will see the source of your HTML, inline JavaScript and CSS are now compressed.
-The size will be smaller and quite helpful to improve your page load speed as well as google page speed and yslow grade (if you care).
+Once activated, the plugin seamlessly compresses HTML, inline CSS, and JavaScript, reducing file sizes for faster page loading.
+This optimisation helps improve your site's Google PageSpeed Insights and GTmetrix performance scores.

+Additionally, **WP Super Minify** minifies individual JavaScript and CSS files, ensuring they load correctly and are automatically updated whenever the original files are modified or added — no manual settings needed!

+Optimise your website effortlessly and deliver a faster, smoother experience to your visitors.

 To check whether this plugin works properly, simply view your site source or press Ctrl + U from your keyboard.
 In the end of the source, you should see message something like:

-`*** Total size saved: 11.341% | Size before compression: 27104 bytes | Size after compression: 24030 bytes. ***`
+*** Total size saved: 11.341% | Size before compression: 27104 bytes | Size after compression: 24030 bytes. ***

 ## Installation
 * Download the stable version of plugin from wordpress.org repo or developer version from GitHub.